Bartvds/eslint-path-formatter/README.md

 [![Build Status](https://secure.travis-ci.org/Bartvds/eslint-path-formatter.png?branch=master)](http://travis-ci.org/Bartvds/eslint-path-formatter) [![Dependency Status](https://gemnasium.com/Bartvds/eslint-path-formatter.png)](https://gemnasium.com/Bartvds/eslint-path-formatter) [![NPM version](https://badge.fury.io/js/eslint-path-formatter.png)](http://badge.fury.io/js/eslint-path-formatter)

-> ESLint reporter that displays absolute error path with row/column on one line.
+> ESLint formatter that displays absolute error path with row/column on one line.

+:warning: This is a pre-release version that depends on code that yet has to land in the ESLint release.

-A console reporter cloned from [jshint-path-reporter](https://github.com/Bartvds/jshint-path-reporter) that is similar to the default output from JSHint, except the report displays absolute file paths with the row/column appended in a parsable format.
+A console formatter cloned from [jshint-path-reporter](https://github.com/Bartvds/jshint-path-reporter) that is similar to the default output from JSHint, except the report displays absolute file paths with the row/column appended in a parsable format.

 This allows convenient use of [ESLint](https://github.com/nzakas/eslint) from within tools that apply a filter RegExp to console views to turn error lines into clickable links to instantly navigate to the error location.

 ### Source-map

-There is support for [source-map's](https://github.com/mozilla/source-map); if a `//@ sourceMappingURL` is found the reported error position is mapped to the original source file.
+There is support for [source-maps](https://github.com/mozilla/source-map); if a `//@ sourceMappingURL` is found the reported error position is mapped to the original source file.
 This works great with output from compilers like [TypeScript](http://www.typescriptlang.org/) or build tools like [grunt-concat-sourcemap](https://github.com/kozy4324/grunt-concat-sourcemap).

 ### WebStorm